goodlifeinc/book-summary/Effective Java -  Joshua Bloch/README.md

 }
 ```

 ## Chapter 3.
 Methods Common to All Objects
 ### Item 10: Obey the general contract when overriding equals

 ### Item 11: Always override hashCode when you override equals

 ### Item 12: Always override toString

 ### Item 13: Override clone judiciously
 ### Item 14: Consider implementing Comparable

 ## Chapter 4.
 Classes and Interfaces
 ### Item 15: Minimize the accessibility of classes and members

-Information hiding decouples the components that comprise a system, allowing them to be developed, tested, optimized, understood and modified in isolation.
-(Encapsulation)
+(Encapsulation) Information hiding decouples the components that comprise a system, allowing them to be developed, tested, optimized, understood and modified in isolation.
+This speeds up system development because components can be developed in parallel, eases the burden of maintenance because components can be understood more quickly and debugged or replaced with little fear of harming other components.
+It also increases software reuse.

 There are 3 access modifiers - **private, protecred, public.**